xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/class_attributes.md

 *   If the **Apply attribute value changes for all the products** setting is turned OFF the changes you made will be applied to this particular product only.

 *   If the **Apply attribute value changes for all the products** setting is turned ON the changes you made will affect all products with the same product class assigned, i.e. the changes will be applied on a product-class level.

-only this product.
-Changes of attribute names and of the attributes list (for example, changes of the order of attributes in the list, or removal of attributes) will affect all the products of the corresponding class.

    Note that when you apply attribute values globally, they are applied only to products that have the same product class assigned at the time you save the changes.
 Any products to which the product class in question will be assigned at a later time will _not_ get these values automatically.